MeltedRey/BlockClickerGame/README.md

 # BlockClickerGame
 Incremental games, also known as clicker games or idle games, have gained significant popularity in recent years.
 These games often feature simple mechanics where players perform repetitive actions, such as clicking on a block, to earn rewards and progress.
 BlockClickerGame fits within this genre, offering players the chance to click blocks, earn XP, level up, and upgrade their damage.
-This discussion will explore the role of incremental games in gaming culture, their appeal to players, and the potential implications for game design and player engagement.

 codes